 Fiji's Agriculture Census (2020FAC) recorded a total of 70,991 agricultural households involving a total population of 300,861 from rural and parts of periurban areas of Fiji.
-It recorded 83,395 agricultural household members who are involved in farming of crops and livestock as their main economic activity and recognized themselves as farmers, of which 85.6% (71,424) are males and 14.4% (11,971) are females.
+It recorded 83,395 agricultural household members who identify farming crops and livestock as their main economic activity and recognized themselves as farmers, of which 85.6% (71,424) are males and 14.4% (11,971) are females.
 Out of the 83,395 total farmers in Fiji, 59.4% are unpaid family members.
-Approximately 40% are involved in commercial farming being either self-employed or employers; 60% of households remain engaged in subsistence activities.
+Approximately 40% are involved in commercial farming being either self-employed or employer; 60% of households remain engaged in subsistence activities.